All tags

 Yellow classic refurbished tram 28 on road heading in the direction of Prazeres.

 The contents of this post were originally toots on Mastodon, you can find the original thread there. @PeskyPotato 5 March 2023 11:39 Here's Lisbon's very popular #Tram 28E at Praça Martim Moniz.
 Carris operates 6 tram routes, 5 of which are served by these classic refurbished trams, and one by articulated trams built by Siemens/CAF and Siemens/Sorefame.
-Replies: 1 Boosts: 0 Favourites: 0 | Source @PeskyPotato 5 March 2023 11:42 p.
+Replies: 1 Boosts: 0 Favourites: 0 | Source @PeskyPotato 5 March 2023 11:42 p.s. locals frequently use the trams the move around the city, with a lot of tourists lines can get long.
+So if you are a tourist consider using the red tram which also goes along route 28.
 Read more...

 This post details how to update a domain record entry on Linode based on the public IP of a machine running Linux.
 We will create a python script and use the Linode API to accomplish this.
 Create a personal token in Linode From your Linode console under My Profile > API Tokens you can create a personal access token.
 The script only requires read/write access to the Domains scope.
 From here you can also set your desired expiration time.
 Read more...